p-koo/cnn_exponential_activations/README.md

 # Learning Sequence Motifs with Exponential Activations

-This is a repository that contains datasets and scripts to reproduce the results of "Improving Convolutional Network Interpretability with Exponential Activations" by Peter K. Koo and Matt Ploenzke, which was presented at the ICML Workshop for Computational Biology 2019 in Long Beach, CA. A preprint of the workshop paper can be found here: https://www.biorxiv.org/content/10.1101/650804v1
+This is a repository that contains datasets and scripts to reproduce the results of "Improving Convolutional Network Interpretability with Exponential Activations" by Peter K. Koo and Matt Ploenzke, which was presented at the ICML Workshop for Computational Biology 2019 in Long Beach, CA. A preprint of the workshop abstract can be found here: https://www.biorxiv.org/content/10.1101/650804v1

 The code here depends on Deepomics, a custom-written, high-level APIs written on top of Tensorflow to seamlessly build, train, test, and evaluate neural network models.
 WARNING: Deepomics is a required sub-repository.
 To properly clone this repository, please use: